PillarTechnology/word-search-kata/README.md

 ## FAQ ##

 *It looks hard to generate test data.
-How can do do this easily?*<br />
+How can you do this easily?*<br />
 * If you need to generate test data there are many sites which will generate puzzles for you, such as [this one](http://puzzlemaker.discoveryeducation.com/WordSearchSetupForm.asp?campaign=flyout_teachers_puzzle_wordcross).

 *How large can the grid be?*<br />